destroyedlolo/LFCInter/README.md

 # LFCInter

-a C interpreter I have developped as final learning project of my master, long year back.

-After sight modifications, I made it compilable in 2021 ...
-25 years afterward :)
+a C interpreter that I developed as my master's final learning project a long time ago.
+After few modifications, I made it compilable in 2021 ...
+25 years later :)
 Full documentation can be found on my [website](http://destroyedlolo.info/Developpement/LFCInter/)

 ---